vegaprotocol/specs/protocol/0057-TRAN-transfers.md

 - As a user I cannot transfer funds from accounts I own but from the type is not supported:
   - for accounts created in a futures market, bond and margin (<a name="0057-TRAN-006" href="#0057-TRAN-006">0057-TRAN-006</a>)
   - for accounts created in a spot market, bond and holding (<a name="0057-TRAN-063" href="#0057-TRAN-063">0057-TRAN-063</a>)
-- As a user I can do a transfer from any of the valid accounts (I control them and they're a valid source), and fees are taken from the source account when the transfer is executed (when `transfer amount x transfer.fee.factor <= transfer.fee.maxQuantumAmount x quantum`). (<a name="0057-TRAN-007" href="#0057-TRAN-007">0057-TRAN-007</a>)
+- As a user I can do a transfer from any of the valid accounts (I control them and they're a valid source), and fees are taken from the source account when the transfer is executed (when `transfer amount x transfer.fee.factor <= quantum`). (<a name="0057-TRAN-007" href="#0057-TRAN-007">0057-TRAN-007</a>)
   - The fee cost is correctly calculated using the network parameters listed above.
   - If I have enough funds to pay transfer and fees, the transfer happens.
   - If I do not have enough funds to pay transfer and fees, the transfer is cancelled.
   - The fees are being paid into the infrastructure pool.
   - The transfer fee discount is correctly applied with network parameter`transfer.feeDiscountDecayFraction`(<a name="0057-TRAN-014" href="#0057-TRAN-014">0057-TRAN-014</a>)
   - The fee-free transfer amount is accessible through the API (<a name="0057-TRAN-017" href="#0057-TRAN-017">0057-TRAN-017</a>)
-- As a user I can do a transfer from any of the valid accounts (I control them and they're a valid source), and fees are taken from the source account when the transfer is executed (when `transfer amount x transfer.fee.factor > transfer.fee.maxQuantumAmount x quantum`). (<a name="0057-TRAN-011" href="#0057-TRAN-011">0057-TRAN-011</a>)
+- As a user I can do a transfer from any of the valid accounts (I control them and they're a valid source), and fees are taken from the source account when the transfer is executed (when `transfer amount x transfer.fee.factor > quantum`). (<a name="0057-TRAN-011" href="#0057-TRAN-011">0057-TRAN-011</a>)
   - The fee cost is correctly calculated using the network parameters listed above.
   - If I have enough funds to pay transfer and fees, the transfer happens.
   - If I do not have enough funds to pay transfer and fees, the transfer is cancelled.